Alice Tully Hall: Exterior

-In keeping with the Brutalist style, Juilliard features rigorous geometries and highly cantilevered forms.
-Initial studies by Pietro Belluschi and Eduardo Catalano related more toward the white classical temple image adopted for the other Lincoln Center buildings.
-As the studies progressed and the site moved to the lot between West 65th and 66th Streets, there was an administrative shift at the Juilliard School.
-The new president expanded the curriculum and altered the program of the school.
-In response to these changes in both site and program, the design, ultimately constructed, was the Robert Burns scheme fashioned off the MIT Student Center.
+The Juilliard School's architectural design reflects the Brutalist style, characterized by its emphasis on rigid geometries and distinctive cantilevered structures.
+Initial architectural concepts, led by Pietro Belluschi and Eduardo Catalano, initially leaned toward a more classical white temple appearance, consistent with the other structures at Lincoln Center.
+However, as the project evolved and the school's leadership underwent changes, the design approach also shifted.
+The selected design, created by Robert Burns, emerged as a result of these changes in location and programmatic modifications.
+This design was influenced by the MIT Student Center's layout, ultimately guiding the construction process.

 The scheme is based on the placement of main performance spaces on either side of a central vertical circulation core.
 At a cost of nearly $30 million in 1969, the 490000 sqft building contained: 10 floors (4 above ground, 4 below), 3 Juilliard theaters, the public Alice Tully Hall, 15 large dance, opera, and drama studios, 3 organ studios, 84 practice rooms, 27 classrooms and ensemble studios, 30 private instruction studios, numerous orchestra and choral rehearsal rooms, scenery and costume studios and workshops, a library, lounge, snack bar, and administration offices.
 The theaters and working floors are tied together by a West 65th Street vestibule-lobby that rises several stories, allowing one to orient oneself upon entering the building.
 The arrangement and packing of a campus’ worth of spaces into a single building greatly impressed architectural critics, but was not as well received by the students of Juilliard, who were confused by the building's circulation.

 The Juilliard building, set on a regular structural grid, was designed in steel and concrete with a travertine veneer (for which the material was donated by the Italian government).
 However, the public entrance to Alice Tully Hall under the second-story terrace and exterior staircase was difficult to find.
 The removal of the West 65th Street footbridge, in 2006, unveiled this entrance, but it did not attain full prominence until the renovation and expansion of Tully Hall and Juilliard.